What are AI Agents? How AI Augments Human Work to Increase Productivity

 • Improved task accuracy and consistency - AI agents are designed to follow instructions precisely and apply rules consistently.
 They help reduce manual errors in data entry, transaction processing, and routine decision-making.
 While not infallible, AI agents improve the overall accuracy and reliability across repetitive tasks.

 • Scalability and 24/7 availability - unlike humans, AI agents don't need to take breaks to sleep or eat and can operate around the clock.
 This allows businesses to scale their operations to handle increased demand without employing additional staff.
 With autonomous agents, businesses can provide uninterrupted, high-quality service and support, even outside business hours.
+According to Gartner, by 2028 AI agents will handle 20% of interactions across the buyer's journey.

 • Enhanced data analysis and actionable insights - intelligent agents can process and analyze vast amounts of data much faster than traditional systems, let alone human analysts.
-This capability allows them to recognize patterns and trends, and surface actionable insights, empowering businesses to make informed decisions regarding planning, forecasting, and problem-solving.
+This capability allows them to identify patterns and trends, and surface actionable insights, empowering businesses to make informed decisions regarding planning, forecasting, and problem-solving.

 • Increased compliance and audit readiness - by following predefined workflows and rules with precision, AI agents help ensure that regulatory processes are executed consistently.
 They also generate clear logs and audit trails, making it easier for organizations to demonstrate compliance.